apigee/ui-framework/README.md

 of:

 * A common *core* that defines the Apigee brand look and feel, and generic extensions
-* *Contexts* that include and extend the core to provide domain-specific styling and components (e.g. web application or marketing site)
+* *Contexts* that extend the core to provide domain-specific styling and components (e.g. web application or marketing site)

-Use the context-specific stylesheet that suits your need, or just the core to build something different!

-## Integrating into an existing product (easy way)
+## Quick start

-* Clone this repository or download an archive of [the latest release](https://github.com/apigee/ui-framework/releases)
+* Clone this repository
-* Copy `dist/` into your project
-* Include one of the `dist/css/ui-framework-context-*.css` stylesheets in your page

-You will miss out on important features of Apigee UI Framework, like mixins and variables if you use the pre-built CSS instead of LESS.

-## Integrating into an existing product (proper way)

-You will need to set up [bower](http://bower.io) and [LESS](http://lesscss.org) compilation in your project.

-* Install UI Framework with bower:

-    bower install ui-framework

-This will also install bootstrap and jQuery as dependencies. jQuery is only needed for bootstrap's JavaScript components, if you want to use them.

-* Create a new LESS stylesheet that contains the following, substituting paths as necessary:
+* Create a [LESS](http://lesscss.org/) stylesheet that contains the following, substituting paths as necessary:

 ```
 // Import paths